INSRapperswil/piapi/README.rst

 Check the Cisco Prime Infrastructure REST API documentation available at https://{pi-server}/webacs/api/v1/

-.. note:: piapi library is only interacting with the REST API using JSON structure.
+Note that piapi library is only interacting with the REST API using JSON structure.

 How does piapi works ?
 ======================